Nobel Literature prize to be announced October 11

-STOCKHOLM The 2012 Nobel Literature Prize will be announced at 7 a.m.
-EDT on Thursday, organizers said, with Japanese novelist Haruki Murakami the bookmakers' favorite to win the 8 million crown ($1.2 million) award.
+STOCKHOLM The 2012 Nobel Literature Prize will be announced at 12:00 p.m.
+British time on Thursday, organisers said, with Japanese novelist Haruki Murakami the bookmakers' favorite to win the 8 million crown ($1.2 million) award.

 Other hotly-tipped names include Bob Dylan, Chinese writer Mo Yan and reclusive U.S. novelist Thomas Pynchon.